 The company commentary identifies the initiatives which have yielded the savings (these are consistently included in the figures and commentary for line 10).
-We have satisfactorily traced these back to the source documents.

 Line 13 - 14 - Capital Repayments and Maintenance

 These lines relate to Alpha only.

 This data relates to paying off the finance lease creditor and any capital maintenance carried out on the contract during the year.
 The Company advises that data related to capital repayments at PPP level has been extracted from its accounts.